yukaitung/realworld-oat-poco/README.md

 # Try To Use British English

 All API endpoints, parameters and source code, should use British English.
 Please change `favorite` into `favourite` when evaluating the project.
+I have an the UK verson of the [Postman Collection](test/Conduit.postman_collection_uk.json).

 # How it works
 ### Software